Reputation and your brand – the effect of bad publicity

 Companies might also have to deal with the fallout of bad publicity affecting their employees.
 Morale could drop, and employees who were once proud brand ambassadors would rather not tell people where they work.

-When a company suffers a reputational blow, employees might experience a diminished sense of pride in their affiliation with the organisation, leading to a weakened identification with the company.
+Social identity theory suggests that people derive a sense of self-esteem and identity from the groups they belong to, including their place of employment.
+When a company suffers a reputational blow, employees might experience a diminished sense of pride in their affiliation, leading to a weakened identification with the company.

-Employees who had previously viewed Starbucks as a socially responsible and progressive company were now faced with a situation where the company's actions (or inactions) were in direct conflict with their personal values.
-As a result of this cognitive dissonance, some employees chose to leave the company.
-Unable to align with their employer’s actions, they opted to resign rather than continue working for an organisation that they felt was morally compromising.
+In 2023, Starbucks faced significant backlash when it was perceived as taking a political stance in the ongoing Palestine-Israel conflict.
+Employees who had previously viewed Starbucks as a socially responsible and progressive company were faced with a situation where the company's actions were in direct conflict with their personal values - and some chose to resign rather than continue.

 The Long-Lasting Post-Negative Reputation Hardships

 Having a bad reputation also makes it hard to attract top talent.
 Companies with a negative employer brand reputation can end up paying at least 10% more to persuade candidates to work for them.
-This could extend for prolonged periods and even years, making it more expensive to hire good upper-management candidates.
-Many would ask for a higher starting salary based on the company’s negative rep.

 Regaining a good reputation takes time.
 Lots of it.

-After the Volkswagen emissions scandal we mentioned earlier, the company made apologies in newspaper ads, on video, and even directly to the then-current US President Obama.
-That’s a lot of saying sorry, but the situation called for it.
+Brands can begin to rebuild their reputation by acknowledging and rectifying their mistakes.
+After the Volkswagen emissions scandal, the company made apologies in newspaper ads, on video, and even directly to the then-current US President Obama.

 The Aftermath Is Not Permanent